Sydney-Informatics-Hub/Germline-ShortV/README.md

 Most jobs follow a typical pattern which is:

 1. Creating an inputs file using `<job>_make_input.sh <path/to/cohort.config>`
 2. Adjusting compute resources and submitting your job by `qsub <job>_run_parallel.pbs`.
 [Benchmarking metrics](#benchmarking-metrics) are available on this page as a guide for compute resources required for your dataset.
+This runs `<job>.sh` in parallel for the inputs file created (1 line = 1 task).
+Default parameters are typically used otherwise you can modify command specific parameters in `<job>.sh`.
-3. Performing a check on the job by checking for expected output, and/or, checking for error messages in log files.
-Inputs will be written for failed tasks for job re-submission
+3. Performing a check using `<job>_check.sh` on the job by checking for expected output, and/or, checking for error messages in log files.
+Inputs will be written for failed tasks for job re-submission with `<job>_missing_run_parallel.pbs`

 ## Human datasets: GRCh38/hg38 + ALT contigs reference